libretro/libretro-database/README.md

 A vast majority of the database's game information originates from routine imports from upstream data groups (No-Intro, Redump, TOSEC, GameTDB, etc).
 In cases where the `.dat` for the entry at issue originates from an upstream group, best practice is for a contributor to go through the channels/process of that group.
 Upstream changes made by the database groups will eventually be imported to the Libretro databases.
 A seemingly helpful "fix" to Libretro's copy of the database would be overwritten and lost by the next import from upstream.

 In cases where the `.dat` in question is created and maintained by Libretro or does not receive bulk over-writes, github contributions are accepted.
-Refer to the [repository contents list](#repository-contents) above and to github Histories for information about which libretro databases are applicable for github contributions.
+Refer to the [repository folders list](#repository-folders) above and to github Histories for information about which libretro databases are applicable for github contributions.

 ### Folder Structure Revisions